auvantas/Football-Prediction-Prompt/prompt-template.md

     *   **Missing Data:** Use stored data and results that are incomplete to continue the search to complete required 'Dynamic Gap Filling'.
 Do not continue on to the next step or stage of the analysis until all data required for analysis is complete.
 4.  **Data Check:** Perform the following analysis points, using grounded search where necessary:
     4.1 **League Context:** Retrieve current league positions for both teams (overall, home, and away tables if available in the correct league).
 Use search if needed.
 Store findings on the conceptual scratchpad.
     4.1.1 **Odds Search:** Retrieve match betting odds for, Over/Under 2.5 Goals, Correct Score, Double Chance, Both Teams To Score, Handicap Markets.
-Store findings on the conceptual scratchpad for further analsyis.
+Store findings on the conceptual scratchpad for further analysis.
     4.2 **Recent Form Analysis (Last 5 Official Matches):**
         *   Use search to collect W-D-L results for the last 5 official games (prioritizing league, then cup).
 List matches, opponents, and competition.
-This list of specific matches forms the basis for targeted data retrieval in step 4.3.
+This list of specific matches (including teams, competition, date, and FT score) forms the basis for targeted data retrieval in step 4.3 and should be stored on the conceptual scratchpad.
         *   Analyse wins/draws/losses against teams of similar, higher, and lower standing (if known) to gauge strength relative to the current opponent.
         *   Analyse home-specific and away-specific form within these recent games.
         *   Evaluate goals scored and conceded trends (totals and per game average) in these recent matches.